AltaPay/plugin-magento2-community/README.md

 == Change log ==

+** Version 3.2.2

+    * Bug fixes:
+        - Fix cancel order issues when there is no transaction

 ** Version 3.2.1

     * Bug fixes:
-        - Fixed compilation issue due to a missing file path
+        - Fix compilation issue due to a missing file path

 ** Version 3.2.0